articulate/tugboat/README.md

 - If you are using a router that has "rebind production" turned on, you will need to turn that off, or add an exception for this domain.
 DD-WRT and Open-WRT often enable it by default.

+### Tugboat says my IP doesn't match 192.168.99.100

+Tugboat relies on the fact that your VM is running on the default IP.
+Some situations can arise that cause it to use a different IP.
+There are two ways to fix this:

+1. Reboot your machine (not the VM).
+2. Run `docker-machine stop default`, ensure all virtualbox VMs are stopped, all virtualbox processes are stopped (including the GUI), and then run run `docker-machine start default`.
+If this doesn't work, see (1).

 ## Contributing

 1. Fork it ( https://github.com/articulate/tugboat/fork )